Vehmloewff/github_tiptoe/readme.md

 	// ...

 	onStatusChange(status) {
-		console.log('No need to fret.
-We\'re working or butts right now.', status) },
+		console.log('No need to fret; we\'re working our butts off right now:', status) },
 })